Laminate flooring offers the look of hardwood or stone flooring, but without the expense and required maintenance.

 Although laminate floors will increase a home’s value compared to wall-to-wall carpeting, hardwood floors will increase it even more.
 Buyers generally can tell the difference between laminate and hardwood or stone, and they prefer natural materials.

 Another drawback is that the look of the flooring is set by the manufacturer.
-Color and sheen cannot be customized so choices are limited, and a buyer may not like your selection.
+Color and sheen cannot be customized, so choices are limited, and a buyer may not like your selection.
 Hardwood floors can be sanded and re-stained.

 The materials in laminate flooring are moisture resistant, but the floors can warp in high-moisture areas.
 There is a debate over whether it should be installed in kitchens and bathrooms or other rooms that are exposed to heavy water or steam.
 Most manufactures warn that laminate flooring will be damaged by standing pools of water.
-This is true of other materials as well, but hardwood floors may be able to be sanded and refinished.
+It is true of other materials as well, but hardwood floors may be able to be sanded and refinished.
 Laminate floors would have to be replaced.
 The material is still relatively new, so it isn’t clear how this type of flooring will hold up over time.

 Before You Buy